Derived Hecke algebra and cohomology of arithmetic groups

 We now show that the natural maps

-are isomorphisms for $a$ and $b$ belonging to $\{I, K\}$; that implies the claim.
+are isomorphisms for $a$ and $b$ belonging to $\{I, K\}$; that implies the desired claim, that is to say, that \eqref{targetmap} is onto after reducing modulo $\mathfrak{m}$.

 Because the two sides have the same rank it is enough to check surjectivity.
-In fact, it's enough to show surjectivity in the case of $\mathrm{H}_{II}$ and to show that all the other maps are nonzero (because then, for example, the image for $\mathrm{H}_{IK}$ would be a nonzero subspace of $\Hom(V^I, V^K)$ which is stable under $\Hom(V^I, V^I)$.)
+In fact, it's enough to show surjectivity in the case of $\mathrm{H}_{II}$ and to show that all the other maps are nonzero (because then, for example, the image for $\mathrm{H}_{IK}$ would be a nonzero subspace of $\Hom(V^{I_v}, V^{K_v})$ which is stable under $\Hom(V^{I_v}, V^{I_v})$.)
 The other maps are clearly nonzero: the element $e_K$ induces a nonzero map in each of the cases $IK, KI, KK$.
 So we are reduced to seeing that

-But there's a standard basis for $V^I$ indexed by the Weyl group: $v_w \ (w \in W)$, whose restriction to $K$ is the characteristic function of the Bruhat cell indexed by $w$.
+But there's a standard basis for $V^{I_v}$ indexed by the Weyl group: $v_w \ (w \in W)$, whose restriction to $K$ is the characteristic function of the Bruhat cell indexed by $w$.
 The group algebra of $W$, inside $\mathrm{H}_I$, acts by permuting the elements $v_w$.
-Also the element $\lambda \in X_* $, considered again inside $\mathrm{H}_I$, acts by In other words, as a representation of $\tilde{W}$, this is the representation induced from the generic character $\lambda$, and so clearly irreducible.
+Also the element $\lambda \in X_* $, considered again inside $\mathrm{H}_I$, acts by In other words, as a representation of $\tilde{W}$, this is the representation induced from the generic character $\chi$, and so clearly irreducible.
 The surjectivity of \eqref{moo} follows.